Manvydas/taxi-dwh/README.md

     AND passenger_count NOT IN (0)
 ```

 Finally, analytics layer was created.
-Generaly, it duplicates warehouse layer with views and adds **trip_time** variable.
+Generaly, it duplicates warehouse layer with views and adds **trip_time_seconds** variable.
 I was also thinking about OBT, but decided to keep it this way.

 For data transformations dbt was used.
 Some general data uniquenes, not null tests performed.
 They could be improved by allowing only particular values, testing relations, data sources.
 I was not able to create date partitioned tables due to google free account limitations.